cstahoviak/cherno-cpp/README.md

 If you don't care about these things, don't choose C++!

-## TODO: Debugging
+## TODO: Workflow & Debugging
-Add a section that groups together videos about debugging.
+Add a section that groups together videos about workflow and debugging.

 ## Introduction - How C++ Works

-### Video #1: Welcome to C++ (What We'll be learning)
+### Video #1: Welcome to C++ (What We'll be Learning)
 - How C++ actually works.
 - Memory and pointers.
 - Memory "arenas", custom allocators, smart pointers, move semantics.
-- Templates: "If you know how to use templates well they're extremely powerful and will make your life a lot easier." - Cherno
+- Templates: _"If you know how to use templates well they're extremely powerful and will make your life a lot easier."_ - Cherno
 - Data structures (and how to make them faster than the standard STL data structures).
 - Low-level optimization via "compiler-intrinsics" and assembly.